cottonpup/obsidian-vault/English/English Shadowing.md

 because I've been seeing a lot of recipes

-go around with cottage cheese on Tik Tok and they're also a really good source of protein
+go around with cottage cheese on Tik Tok and **they're also a really good source of protein**

-so they look like this I'm just gonna do like a scoop and mix it in with my edamame let
+so they look like this I'm just gonna do like a scoop and mix it in with my edamame

-me look back on the photo to see if I did this right pretty much I killed it this is
+**let me look back on the photo to see if I did this right. pretty much.
+I killed it.**

-the picture I think one thing I do need to do for the visual is to open this post egg

-and see if I did it right
+**this is the picture I think one thing I do need to do for the visual is to open this poached egg and see if I did it right**

-just gotta add salt on top of the egg as well and pepper and the best way to eat this is

-take the toast I'm gonna lay down some avocado first like a little avocado toast I'm gonna
+just gotta add salt on top of the egg as well and pepper and **the best way to eat this is take the toast I'm gonna lay down some avocado** first like a little avocado toast I'm gonna

 add the cottage cheese and edamame and some